CScharer/full-stack-qa/docs/work/20251229_GITHUB_PAGES_INVESTIGATION.md

 ### Additional Fix: Less Aggressive Deduplication (2025-12-30)

-**Issue**: Passed tests were being removed when duplicates existed, even though they passed on first attempt
+**Issue**: Passed tests were being removed when duplicates existed, even though they passed on first attempt.
+Skipped tests were appearing as duplicates.

+**Root Cause**:
-**Root Cause**: Playwright's `retries: 1` config retries ALL tests (even passed ones), creating duplicates.
-The original fix was too aggressive and removed valid passed tests.
+- Playwright's `retries: 1` config retries ALL tests (even passed ones), creating duplicates
+- The original fix was too aggressive and removed valid passed tests
+- Retry attempts might be in different JUnit XML files, so deduplication wasn't working across files

 **Fix Applied**:
-- Updated `scripts/ci/convert-playwright-to-allure.sh` to be less aggressive:
+- Updated `scripts/ci/convert-playwright-to-allure.sh` to:
+  - Track attempts across ALL JUnit files (not just within one file)
+  - Smart deduplication: If all attempts have same status, keep first (deduplicates duplicates)
+  - If status changed, keep best result (passed > failed > broken > skipped)
+  - Properly handles skipped tests (deduplicates if all skipped, keeps best if status changed)
   - If test passed on first attempt: Keep it (don't deduplicate, even if retry config created duplicates)
   - Only deduplicate if test actually failed and was retried
   - This ensures all passed tests are shown in the report

 **Expected Result**:
 - ✅ All passed Playwright tests will be shown (no false deduplication)
+- ✅ Duplicate skipped tests will be deduplicated
 - ✅ Only actual retries of failed tests will be deduplicated
+- ✅ Best result kept when status changes (e.g., skipped → passed)

+---

+## TestNG/Surefire Retry Deduplication Fix

+**Date**: 2025-12-30
+**Status**: ✅ **FIXED** - Branch: `fix-cypress-results-missing`
+**Issue**: TestNG retry attempts were appearing as duplicate test results in Surefire suite and Surefire test

+### Problem

+TestNG's `RetryAnalyzer` creates separate Allure result files for each retry attempt.
+Allure TestNG reports each retry as a separate test result, causing duplicates in the report (same test appearing multiple times with different attempt results).

+### Fix Applied

+**File**: `scripts/ci/deduplicate-testng-retries.sh` (NEW)

+1. **Deduplication Logic**: Groups result files by `fullName` and `historyId` (same test, same environment)
+2. **Best Result Selection**: Keeps only the best result (passed > failed > broken > skipped)
+3. **Removes Duplicates**: Deletes duplicate retry attempt files

+**Integration**:
+- Added to `scripts/ci/prepare-combined-allure-results.sh` as Step 4.25
+- Runs after environment labels are added but before framework containers are created

+**Changes**:
+- **NEW**: `scripts/ci/deduplicate-testng-retries.sh` - Deduplicates TestNG retry attempts
+- **UPDATED**: `scripts/ci/prepare-combined-allure-results.sh` - Added Step 4.25 to call deduplication script

+### Expected Result

+After this fix:
+- ✅ TestNG retry attempts will be deduplicated
+- ✅ Only the best result will be shown for each test (passed > failed > broken > skipped)
+- ✅ No duplicate test entries in Surefire suite or Surefire test
+- ✅ Retry information preserved in the kept result

 ### Retry Behavior